-The 6800-18 Aquatic Chamber is used to measure steady-state carbon assimilation and chlorophyll a fluorescence from an algal suspension using the LI-6800 Portable Photosynthesis System, the preferred photosynthesis system for terrestrial plant research.Get a Quote
+The 6800-18 Aquatic Chamber is used to measure steady-state carbon assimilation and chlorophyll a fluorescence from algal suspensions, coral, macro algae, and sea grasses using the LI-6800 Portable Photosynthesis System, the preferred photosynthesis system for terrestrial plant research.Get a Quote

-Join us to learn how the new 6800-18 Aquatic Chamber measures CO2 exchange and chlorophyll a fluorescence from aquatic samples!Watch the Recording
+Learn how the new 6800-18 Aquatic Chamber measures CO2 exchange and chlorophyll a fluorescence from aquatic samples.

 “This chamber has many possibilities beyond algae, we are excited to explore coral, bryophytes, lichens and other organisms that are in solution or require constant wetting.”